 - What course of study do you think will bring you in contact with the kinds of people you most want to be with?

 - Among those things you think you “ought” to study, which do you most “want” to study?

 - Where do you want to go, and what do you need to know to get there?

 Take More Than One Course

-Accepted students may choose to enroll in multiple courses, arranging them in successive, overlapping or concurrent sessions.
+Accepted students may choose to enroll in multiple courses, arranging them in successive, overlapping, or concurrent sessions.
 Most students who take more than one course enroll in a series of courses in succession, taking one course at a time.
-While enrolling in concurrent courses is demanding, given the amount of class and study time each course requires, many students will build a schedule that includes courses that overlap for part of their time at Brown.
+While enrolling in concurrent courses is demanding, given the amount of class and study time each course requires, many students build a schedule that includes courses that meet during the same week(s) for part of their time at Brown.
 For more information about course scheduling, please contact our office.